-Construction of the SCNTB CSRM project was authorized by Section 7002(3) of the Water Resources Reform and Development Act (WRRDA) of 2014.
+Construction of the Recommended Plan for the SCNTB CSRM project was authorized by Section 7002(3) of the Water Resources Reform and Development Act (WRRDA) of 2014.
 Project construction was funded by Public Law 116-20, the Additional Supplemental Appropriations Disaster Relief Act, 2019 (DRA 19).
-Per the Assistant Secretary of the Army for Civil Works (ASA(CW)) Policy Guidance on Implementation of Additional Supplemental Appropriations for Disaster Relief Act, 2019 memo dated 24
+Per the Assistant Secretary of the Army for Civil Works (ASA(CW)) Policy Guidance on Implementation of Additional Supplemental Appropriations for Disaster Relief Act, 2019 memo dated 24 April 2020, paragraph 4(m), the provisions of section 902 of Water Resources Development Act (WRDA) of 1986 did not apply to Public Law 116-20 funding.

 Figure 1.
-2010 Authorized Plan for the Surf City/North Topsail Coastal Storm Risk Management Project.
+Authorized Plan for the Surf City/North Topsail Coastal Storm Risk Management Project.